sreeharsha-rav/java-programs/meal-map/README.md

 | POST   | /api/mealplans        | Create a new meal plan |
 | PUT    | /api/mealplans/:id    | Update a meal plan     |
 | DELETE | /api/mealplans/:id    | Delete a meal plan     |

-## Installation

-### Setup

-### Testing

-### Docker

-Access the API at http://localhost:3000.

-## API Usage Examples

-View all the api usage examples and test cases here: [Postman](https://www.postman.com/sreeharsha-rav/workspace/typescript-apps/collection/28103794-5532ef74-0ec3-4a93-ac67-86f9a03cfc4e?action=share&creator=28103794).

-## Future Enhancements

-[] Add further details to the Recipe model, such as cooking time and difficulty level [] Add search and filtering functionality for recipes [] Implement AI-based recipe recommendations based on user preferences [] Integrate with third-party APIs for additional recipe data [] Add ratings and reviews for recipes
-[] Implement meal plan sharing and collaboration features